Foundation dates of museums in the fields of printing and graphic communication

 The following is a constantly growing list of the foundation dates of printing, book, paper and related museums.
 Many of them are still in existence today, sometimes after one or more changes of name or location.
 Others have disappeared.
 Closure date are given when known (which is not often).
 The list is intended as a research tool for anyone interested in how the institutions of printing heritage have developed since the middle of the nineteenth century.
 If you wish the foundation date of your museum to be included in this list, or if you have any information about museums past or present which are not currently included, we would be very happy to hear from you.

-For all information, queries or additions please contact us here.
+For all information, queries, corrections or additions please contact us here.

 Links to the websites of many of the museums in operation today can be found in our Links section or by using our interactive Museum finder world map of printing museums.

 Stanza dei punzoni, Biblioteca Palatina, Parma, Italy.

 Gallery reserved for the display of the tools and typographical punches of Giambattista Bodoni (1740-1813).
 It was closed sometime before the Second World War, to reappear again in 1963 in the form of the Museo Bodoniano which, larger than its predecessor, brought together all the typographical material, archives and printed works of Bodoni.